 (Those of you who are behind, due to missing class, starting late, etc., do your best to pick up the pace here.
 We don’t want to leave you 1AC-less!)

 Hand-in work: 1) Turn in your flow sheet in class to me.
 2) Revise your 1AC based upon the arguments you thought of against it.
-Review the attached template of what a case should begin to look like and it’s component parts.
-Make sure those revised cases follow the structure.
+Review the attached template of last week’s homework assignment and make sure those revised cases follow the structure.
 Also, include the “extras” this week, such as transitions and intros and conclusions.
 Don’t forget those AGDs! 😉

 Here’s the specific homework breakdown:

 Observations: Work on Aff case, combining your observations (the stocks) from last week into the Need-Plan-Adv case we learned this week.
 Don’t worry about writing the intro and conclusion this week.
 We’ll do that next time.
 I’m looking for Definitions, Harms, Plan, and Advantages.

 Hand-in work: Email a sample case to me that meets all the stock issues and follows the Need-Plan-Adv.
 Entitle the email “ENERGY 1AC, ROUGH DRAFT.”
 Print off a copy and BRING IT TO CLASS on Wednesday, October 3rd as well as email it to me.
 Also, complete this Partner Survey before our next class.

 Here is a resource that you might find helpful when starting the writing process!

 As a reminder, we WILL NOT HAVE CLASS next week and will meet again on Wednesday, October 3rd.
 Take that additional week to find evidence, create a good first draft of the 1AC, and perhaps think about who you would like to partner with.
 Hybrid students, let me know if you specifically need help figuring out partnerships, okay? 🙂